 Students enrolled in this course will gain an understanding of children's music development from birth through preschool and apply that knowledge in one of two ways, depending on their majors, skills, and career interests: (1) teaching music in early childhood or (2) original research in child music development.
 Those who select the teaching track will gradually assume responsibility for planning and delivering developmentally appropriate, child-centered lessons, while those who select the research track will observe, document, and analyze the music responses and development of individual children.
 Activities for both tracks will occur in an actual early childhood music class overseen by the course instructor.
-Prerequisites: PSYC 2332, SOCI 2332, PSYC 3331, MUSI 2100, or instructor consent.
+Prerequisites: PSYC 3331, MUSI 2100, or consent of the instructor.